raul-matiu/FinalProject_ITF_ManualTesting/README.md

 The final project will be split into 2 sections: Testing section and SQL section.

-Tools used: Jira and Zephyr Squad.
+Tools used: Jira, Zephyr Squad and MySQL Workbench.

 ## Functional specifications ##
 Product page section from demo.opencart.com.
 Business requirements can be found [here](https://github.com/raul-matiu/FinalProject_ITF_ManualTesting/blob/main/Business-requirements_Product-page-section_full.pdf)